skienzmatishun/rippreport/content/p/oust-elliott/index.md

   category_score: 0
   rank: 10
 ---
 I am sure most people may have seen the hit piece, a mailed flier, on candidate Mike Vandenheuvel aka Mike Van, who is challenging State Senator Chris Elliott.
 It really should enlighten you on what a sneaky dirty politician Elliott is.
 Mike DID NOT call Elliott a lying dirt bag politician, or a self serving christian hypocrite.
-Mike RE-FRAMED from calling Elliott the head of the snake known as Catalyst and the good ole Boys, GOB, of Baldwin.
+Mike REFRAINED from calling Elliott the head of the snake known as Catalyst and the good ole Boys, GOB, of Baldwin.
 Mike didn’t mention Elliott’s connection to gaming interests and that Elliott’s ambition is to become the commissioner for gaming in Alabama.
 Mike DID NOT point out that Elliott knew about the solar fields a very long time ago.
 The Ripp Report DID.

 Mike took the high road and left Elliott in the mud.